Q:

 3. H2O and CO2 generation process

-4. Factors Affecting Reaction Rate
+4. For example Factors Affecting interaction Rate

-5. Practical Application and Safety Precautions
+5. Practical consumption and security Precautions

 6. summary